How to Clean Suede Shoes

 Products used in this video:

 The first step is to remove any dry or difficult stains using the Gommadin Suede Eraser.
 This is an optional step and really what you need to do is you just need to look and inspect the suede to see if there's any kind of harder stains that look like they're on top of the actual suede.
-The Gommadin Suede Eraser does has small filaments that allow you to really get into the suede and kind of brush those off.
-Try to rub the stains out using moderate to firm pressure.
+What the Gommadin Suede Eraser does is these small filaments allow you to really get into the suede and kind of brush those off.
+So here you can see some stains.
+Basically what you're doing is you're just trying to rub these stains out using moderate to firm pressure.
+These white shavings you can simply brush off using a suede brush.
+This is really more for spot treating.
+And you don't want to go crazy with this on the entire shoe.
+After we've applied that you can just simply brush this off using a suede brush.
+And you're going to see kind of varying degrees of success here.
+So that stain's been completely removed, I've gotten a good portion of that off.

+These two stains right here you can see really were accentuated, so we're going to use the Omni Nettoyant to really kind of shampoo those off.
 The next step is to then shampoo the suede using the Saphir Medaille d'Or Omni Nettoyant suede shampoo.
-This is safe to use on suede, Nubuck, and textiles, and is a fantastic and all-purpose cleaner.
-It's really going to get in the leather, remove any dirt, and it helps to almost renew the color and restore that slight patina that you expect from suede shoes.
-Shake the Omni Nettoyant and then pour some into a container of water.
-You want to dilute it, two to one or three to one should be enough.
-Take your dauber and rub it in and shampoo the shoes pretty vigorously, then rinse the shoes with water.
+This is safe to use on suede, Nubuck, and textiles, and is a fantastic and all-purpose kind of cleaner.
+What this does is it's really going to get in the leather, remove any dirt, and then also during the process, which you'll see after you shampoo your suede, is that it also helps to almost renew the color and restore that slight little patina that you expect from suede shoes.

 You're going to see the color of the suede change as the water begins to saturate the suede.
 That's completely normal.
-It's absolutely safe and okay to get your suede shoes wet, so don't worry too much about the water.
-After you vigorously shampoo the shoes using the Saphir Omni Nettoyant, the next step is to then stuff the shoes with paper to have them keep their shape and allow them to dry overnight.
-You could use a shoe tree, but newspaper works better because that's going to help absorb some of the water that the shoes have taken on.
+It's absolutely safe and okay to get your suede shoes wet, so I wouldn't worry too much about the water.
+After you vigorously shampoo the shoes using the Saphir Omni Nettoyant the next step is to then stuff the shoes with paper to have them keep their shape and allow them to dry overnight.
+So I've got some newspaper here.
+Just stuff the shoes.
+You could use a shoe tree, but I prefer using newspaper just because that's going to help absorb some of the water that these shoes have taken on.
+So these Suede Shoes have been thoroughly shampooed using the Omni Nettoyant.
+I've got them stuffed with newspaper so that they can dry overnight and then tomorrow once they're dry, we're going to finish cleaning these.

+OK so now that we've allowed the suede shoes to dry overnight you can really see how fantastic of a job the Omni Nettoyant did to actually clean the suede.
+I mean almost all of the dirt and stains have been removed from the shoe.
+And they're really looking great.
 The next step is going to be to re-brush the suede using a suede brush.
 Now the reason this is important is just like if you shampoo carpet, any time you put water on suede you're going to basically have the pile collapse.
 So you need to re-brush it with a suede brush in order to re-fluff that pile.
-You can use a Large Horn-backed Suede Brush and with moderate to firm pressure just brush the suede out.
+So here I am using a Large Horn-backed Suede Brush and using moderate to firm pressure I'm just going to brush the suede out.

+Once you've conditioned the suede using the Renovating Suede Nubuck Spray then optionally you can come on top of that with the Super Invulner to actually waterproof it.
 The Super Invulner Medaille d'Or Spray is safe to use on really the highest quality suedes.
 It doesn't use any harmful silicones in order to produce the waterproofing.
+And it takes about 30 to 45 minutes to dry.
+Now that's actually a benefit because what it does is it prevents any type of rings from forming whenever the aerosol dries too quickly.
+So on a really nice pair of suede shoes I wouldn't recommend using something like the Tarrago Nano Protector, I would only use the Super Invulner.
 The Super Invulner is applied the same way as the Renovating Suede Spray.
-You just want to take these outside and then spray the shoes at a distance of about 12 inches and then allow them 30 to 45 minutes to dry, and then you're done.
+You just want to take these outside and then spray the shoes at a distance of about 12 inches and then allow them 30 to 45 minutes to dry.
+So after you've applied the Saphir Super Invulner and allowed it to dry you're done.